FACT SHEET #3

 2NaN3 + 2HNO2 ® 3N2 + 2NO + 2NaOH

 Sink disposal of solutions of azide compounds that have not been deactivated should be avoided whenever possible.
-If some does get down the drain it is important copious amounts of water are flushed down to avoid accumulation of explosive deposits.
-Avoid contact with acids.
+If some does get down the drain, please flush copious amounts of water to avoid accumulation of explosive deposits.

 DETECTION AND DISPOSAL OF SODIUM AZIDE

-The following colorimetric testing can be used to detect NaN3 in your used solution: A drop of the solution is placed in the depression of a spot plate and treated with 1 or 2 drops of dilute hydrochloric acid.
-A drop of ferric chloride solution is added and the spot plate gently heated.
-A red color indicates hydrazoic acid and thus the presence of sodium azide in the solution.
+The following colorimetric testing can be used to detect sodium azide (NaN3) in your used solution: adrop of the solution is placed in the depression of a spot plate and treated with 1-2 drops of dilute hydrochloric acid and 1 drop of ferric chloride solution.
+Let the spot plate be gently heated.
+If the mixture turns red, it is an indication of the presence of hydrazoic acid, which means that sodium azide is in the solution.

-If your eye or skin is exposed to NaN3 or HN3, use the emergency eye wash to immediately flush with large amounts of water for 15 minutes and then seek medical attention.
-If you swallow or inhale NaN3, seek medical attention immediately.
-A medical emergency is needed with severe shortness of breath.
+If your eye or skin is exposed to sodium azide (NaN3) or hydrazoic acid (HN3), use the emergency eye wash to rinse your eyes for 15 minutes and then seek medical attention.
+If you swallow or inhale NaN3, seek medical attention immediately; medical emergency is needed with severe shortness of breath.